-Note: Printing over the RFID inlay (or transponder) causes printing irregularity.
+- Note: Printing over the RFID inlay (or transponder) causes printing irregularity.
 Do not use skip index with RFID supplies.
-Unexpected results may occur.

-Syntax X, field #, # of char, data_type |

-X1.
-X RFID Data Field.

-X2. field# Unique number from 0 to 999 assigned to this field.
-1 is the characters in the RFID Data Field.
+Unexpected results may occur. - Syntax X,field#,# of char,data_type | - X1.
+X RFID Data Field. - X2. field# Unique number from 0 to 999 assigned to this field.
+1 is the default. - X3. # of char This number must be equal to or greater than the total number of characters in the RFID Data Field.
 Range: 0 to 2710.
 30 is the default.
 The amount varies according to the RFID data, protocol, and module type.
 For example, C1Gen2 can be up to 496 bits, plus the access password, lock code, etc.